jhryu0706/Blackthorne/README.md

 # How to use
 1. Add files to new_data
 2. Run cleanfilename.py
-3. Run all_to_xl() to get an excel file with sheets for each factor
+3. Run all_to_xl() in Phase.1 to get an excel file with sheets for each factor
  # Errors/Notes
 [files with errors]
 GF starts 2001